|

 One of the experts said that his Victorian, London home, refurbished to maximise thermal mass, air tightness, insulation outside and heat recovery ventilation maxed at 25oC throughout the heat wave last year.
 A new build could do even better.

-I Googled MHRV and looked at Images.
+Some years ago, I Googled MHRV and looked at Images.
 This was first page.
 Your MHRV supplier might well try to supply you with an average one air change per hour with ducting to every room.
 But will this be too much when everyone is out or asleep?

 And will he tell you to put your equipment out of reach?